-In AC 2019-2020, the target was not met.

-Based on information gathered from the analysis of the AC 2019-2020 data, the faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will provide additional instructional focus on adapting appropriately to rapid changes.
+In AC 2020-2021, the target was met.
+Based on analysis of AC 2020-2021 data, the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+Faculty will provide additional instructional focus on adapting appropriately to rapid changes and uncertainty in education.
 These changes will improve the student's ability to model professional behaviors and characteristics, thereby continuing to push the cycle of improvement forward.

-Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will design virtual learning engaging ideas, processes, materials, experiences that yield multimedia and experiences appropriate for the content presentations and interactive discipline learning activities.
-(SPA #3)
+Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline (SPA #3) Candidates will design virtual learning experiences that yield multimedia content presentations and interactive learning activities.